-We are the Local Digital Collaboration Unit at the UK Ministry of Housing, Communities and Local Government (MHCLG).
+We are the Local Digital Collaboration Unit at the UK Department for Levelling Up, Housing and Communities (DLUHC).
 Our mission is to support a national ‘Local Digital’ movement that brings together everyone required to make excellent local public services for users and taxpayers.

 The Local Digital movement is a growing community of local authorities and public sector organisations, which has been strengthening for several years and is united by a common aspiration to build local services fit for the internet age.

 The Declaration has already been endorsed by over a third of English principal local authorities, and each signatory has committed a first action in support of the movement.
-Learn about how to sign the Declaration and join the movement here.
+Find out how to sign the Declaration and join the movement .

-The Local Digital Collaboration Unit is a dedicated team at MHCLG, set up in 2018 to support the Local Digital movement.
+The Local Digital Collaboration Unit is a dedicated team at DLUHC, set up in 2018 to support the Local Digital movement.
 It has 3 main goals.

 - Build capacity: help all relevant organisations understand why and how to implement the Local Digital Declaration through our roadshows, newsletter, website, and digital skills training